Plug in CA certificates#

 Introduction#

-You can plug in your own root, CA, and intermediate certificates and private key so Istiod and Citadel (if installed) use your CA certificate and private key to create workload certificates.
+You can plug in your own custom CA certificates and private key, which Istiod (and Citadel, if installed) uses to create workload certificates.

 What happens if you don’t plug in CA certificates#